goava/slice/README.md

 During the process of writing software in the team, you develop a certain style and define standards that meet the requirements for this software.
 These standards grow into libraries and frameworks.
 This is our approach based on
 [interface-based programming](https://en.wikipedia.org/wiki/Interface-based_programming)
 and
 [modular programming](https://en.wikipedia.org/wiki/Modular_programming).

-## Lifecycle

-- Initialize slice variables and components:
-  - `slice.Info`: Application information: name, env and debug flag
-  - `slice.Context`: Mutable context
-  - `slice.Logger`: System logger (default: `stdout`)
-  - `slice.ParameterParser`: Application parameter parser (default: `envconfig`)
-- Create the container with user and slice components
-- Parse all parameters (with bundle parameters)
-- Invoke `BeforeStart` bundles hook
-- Run dispatcher
-- Invoke `BeforeShutdown` bundles hook

 ## Overview